sourcemeta/vendorpull/README.md

 --------

 `vendorpull` is managed using `vendorpull` itself.
-Therefore you can update `vendorpull` by running the following command:
+Therefore you can update `vendorpull` by updating the `vendorpull` revision from the `DEPENDENCIES` file and running the following command:

 ```sh
 ./vendor/vendorpull/vendorpull.sh vendorpull